 I see these canned tomatoes on sale quite frequently.
 So be on the lookout and pick up a few extras to dehydrate them for longer-term storage.
 Of course, as canned products, they all have best-by dates for a year or more.

-You only need a good quality food dehydrator to dehydrate these RoTel tomatoes.
-We use the Nesco FD-61, and you can check out our food dehydrator guide here and why we think Nesco offers the best bang for the buck.
-We believe this is the best food dehydrator for long-term storage.
+All you need to dehydrate RoTel diced tomatoes is a good quality food dehydrator.
+We use the Nesco food dehydrators.
+You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
+We believe this is the best food dehydrator for our long-term food storage needs.

 Supplies Needed for Dehydrating RoTel Tomatoes